labscommunity/protocol-land-sync/README.md

 4. On the "Choose a workflow" page, click on "set up a workflow yourself"

-5. Paste this into the `.yml` file:
+5. Paste this into the `.yml` file and commit the changes:

 ```yaml
 name: Protocol Land Sync